- Date : 18/05/2018

 ULIP vs. mutual funds, so which one should you invest in?

-Before deciding to invest in either of the financial products, be clear about what you want to achieve from your money
+Before deciding between ULIP plans vs. mutual funds, be clear about what you want to achieve from your money

 - What is your risk appetite?